simsam8/idd-solafune/report/report.md

 ## Training time

-All the models we tried had variying sizes, and took different amount of time to train.
+All the models we tried had varying sizes, and took different amount of time to train.
 Referring to Table \ref{param_size} and Figure \ref{training_time}, the smallest model UNet only needed a third of the time training compared to the largest models TransUNet and Vision Transformer.
 From Table \ref{min_area_f1} we see that there